vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/04_THE_VEDANGA_JYOTISHA_CALENDAR.md

 30 lunar months.
 Thus in the third year, the month Srāvana is adhika which is followed by śuddha Brāvana ; and in the fifth year the last month is also adhika which is adhika Māgha.

 There are 1860 tithis while the number of civil days is 1830 ; so there are 30 omitted tithis (tithi kṣaya).
 Each period of 61 days contains 62 tithis, so one lithi is omitted after 61 civil days.
 From this consideration the number of civil days per month can be obtained and will be shown in the table below.
-The Vedanga Jyotiṣa people regularly counted a tithi to a day, but after 61 days one tithi was omitted.
+The Vedānga Jyōtiṣa people regularly counted a tithi to a day, but after 61 days one tithi was omitted.

 As regards nakṣatras, their number is 1809 in 1830 civil days, the difference being 21.
 So 877 days were equivalent to 867 nakṣatras.
 They counted a nakṣatra to a day successively, but after every 87 days (actually 874 days), one nakṣatra was repeated for two days.